MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 ::: moniker range="sc-dpm-2019"

-## VMware VMs' back up and restore support

- DPM 2019 supports [back up and restore of VMware virtual machines](https://blogs.technet.microsoft.com/dpm/2018/02/27/faster-vmware-backups-with-sc-1801-dpm/) (VMs), and extends the benefits of Modern Backup Storage to your VMware backups.
-For detailed information on how to back up VMware VMs, see [this article](back-up-vmware.md).
-This features supports the following:

-* Up to 50% storage savings
-* Three times faster backups
-* Workload-volume affinity

 ## VMware backup to tape
 For long term retention on VMware backup data on-premise, you can now enable VMware backups to tape.
 The backup frequency can be selected based on the retention range (which will vary from 1-99 years) on tape drives.
 The data on tape drives could be both compressed and encrypted.
 DPM 2019 supports both OLR (Original Location Recovery) & ALR (Alternate Location Recovery) for restoring the protected VM.
 Also supports ILR (Item Level Recovery) of individual files & folders of Window Server VMs.